WHOLE SCHOOL POLICY FOR CHILD PROTECTION AND TO SAFEGUARD AND PROMOTE THE WELFARE OF CHILDREN

 Further advice in relation to this is within KCSiE and also the DfE non-statutory guidance for schools and early years’ providers in relation to:

-We are proactive in our approach and have ensured the DSL has accessed face to face training to help identify risk and support other colleagues where there are specific concerns.
+We are proactive in our approach and have ensured the senior DSL’s have accessed face to face training to help identify risk and support other colleagues where there are specific concerns.
 We will work with key partners to ensure that we are aware of any tensions within our local community and nationally and internationally, so that we can create safe spaces for our children to discuss their experiences and concerns.
 Where we are concerned about individual children there is a referral pathway which all staff will be familiar with.
 Initial advice and support can be obtained from the Tackling Emerging Threats to Children Team and more serious concerns should be referred to the Police Prevent Team or the MASH where there is a concern that a child is at immediate risk.

 In exercising our specific duty under Prevent we seek to protect children and young people from being drawn into, and against, the messages of all violent extremism.
 This includes and is not restricted to Daesh, AQ, Far Right, Neo Nazi, White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.